Open vs. Closed Adoption in Alberta: What the Law Actually Says

 On January 1, 2021, the Red Tape Reduction Act changed Alberta's post-adoption disclosure framework in a significant way:

-• Adult adoptees (18+) can request their original birth registration and other identifying information, including information about birth parents
+- Adult adoptees (18+) may request their original birth registration and other identifying information, including information about birth parents

 In practice, "closed adoption" in the sealed-record sense is no longer meaningfully available for adoptions taking place today.
-Any child adopted in Alberta today will, upon reaching adulthood, have the legal right to access their original birth certificate and birth parent information.
+An adult adopted in Alberta today may request their original birth registration and identifying information.

 Free Download